Aptera Electric Car FAQ

 Q: How much is the useful load?

-then the driver could be the only person in the car.
+in it, then the driver could be the only person in the car.

 Q: Can I tow with it?